adamsuk/sradams-co-uk-content/blog/learning-ruby-and-rails.md

 - [BLOCKS!](https://www.rubyguides.com/2016/02/ruby-procs-and-lambdas/) remind me of python lambdas
 - Shovel (`<<`) over plus-equals (`+=`) ... this'll be a hard one to get out of ye ol' brain. (shovel modifies original variable)

+There's always going to be little gotchas but what's really going to trip me up are the checks for empty variable types.
+I'm pretty much going to be reliant on trial/error and [cheatsheets](https://blog.arkency.com/2017/07/nil-empty-blank-ruby-rails-difference/) for a little while 😆

 ## Rails

 On first glance it looks like a nice mixture of Django with a templating structure not too dissimliar from Jinja2.
 There's definitely a LOT but I understand the whole "rails" concept for this MVC approach.